The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: The DARP Column-Generation Procedure

 \section{The DARP Column-Generation Procedure}

 The CTSPAV can be viewed as a specialization of the DARP: It can be converted into a DARP simply by setting the time-window of each vehicle at the depot to $\pm \infty$.
 This section describes a column-generation procedure, referred to as the DARP procedure, derived from the algorithm for solving the DARP by \cite{gschwind2015}.
 It is the algorithm to which the CTSPAV procedure is compared in the computational results section.
 At a high level, the DARP procedure is similar to the CTSPAV procedure as they both use column generation.
-However, the DARP procedure fundamentally differs from the CTSPAV procedure in that its columns represent AV routes, whereas the columns of the CTSPAV procedure represent mini routes.
-More specifically, the DARP procedure uses a set-covering restricted master problem RMP\textsubscript{DARP} that selects AV routes from a set $\mathcal{R}'$.
-It also uses a pricing subproblem PSP\textsubscript{DARP} that searches for feasible AV routes to augment $\mathcal{R}'$.
+However, the DARP procedure fundamentally differs from the CTSPAV procedure in that it adopts the classical column-generation procedure.
+More specifically, the DARP procedure uses a set-covering restricted master problem RMP\textsubscript{DARP} that only selects AV routes from a set $\mathcal{R}'$ to ensure every trip is covered in the solution.
+Columns of RMP\textsubscript{DARP} represent AV routes whereas those of RMP\textsubscript{CTSPAV} represent mini routes.
+The procedure also uses a pricing subproblem PSP\textsubscript{DARP} that searches for feasible AV routes to augment $\mathcal{R}'$.
 Upon convergence of the column-generation process, the RMP\textsubscript{DARP} is solved as a MIP to obtain an integer solution.\footnotemark